 Explore the rich historical timeline of the Chickasaws from the nation’s roots to its present day existence.
 From the early days of European discovery to the dark periods of settler encroachment, the Chickasaws emerged a stronger nation, one that would once again gain sovereignty in later years.
 Today, in the days of our creative renaissance, the Chickasaw Nation is flourishing once again.

-Britain promised this land to the Native Americans to gain their support during the French and Indian Wars.
+Britain promised this land to the Native Americans to gain their support during the French and Indian War (also known as the Seven Years' War).
 Britain had massive war debts and did not want to pay to protect settlers in the West.
-This treaty was meant to regulate future expansion and to keep Native American relations firmly in control of the British government through the offices of the Indian Department.
+This treaty was meant to regulate future expansion and keep Native American relations firmly in control of the British government through the office of the Indian Department.

 For more information on the Royal Proclamation of 1763 click here.